 …

 In addition to the common ranging configuration fields, the initiator shall provide synchronization information in the SOR packet.
-To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the end of the SOR packet and the beginning of the first ranging block.
+To synchronize the start of the first ranging block (RangingBlockIndex=0) with the responder, the initiator shall set the value of the field Time_Offset to the time difference between the start of the SOR packet and the beginning of the first ranging block.
 To enable synchronized switching of NB channels the initiator shall set the value of NB_Channel_Seed.
 The responder shall apply the provided value to calculate the NB channel index used during the first and all following ranging blocks via the function defined in subsection 1.5.3.

 …

+Initialization configuration

+The channel used for packet transmissions during initialization phase is referred to as the “initialization channel”.
+The default value of the initialization channel is defined in Table 1.2.2.3.1.
+The initialization channel may be changed prior to initialization channel access using higher layer methods.

+Channel access during initialization phase shall be conducted using back-to-back transmission slots with no IFS between slots.
+Packet transmissions shall start at the beginning of an initialization slot only.
+The duration of the transmissions slots is uniform and referred to by “Initialization Slot Duration” and assigned a default value in Table 1.2.2.3.1.
+The initialization slot duration may be changed by any of the following methods:

+prior to initialization channel access using higher layer methods

+via the first message accessing the initialization channel (ADV-POLL, PUBLIC-ADV-POLL)

+The initialization slot used during first initialization channel access is referred to as initialization slot 0.
+Every following initialization slot is referred to by incrementing the slot number, independent of whether or not an initialization slot is used for a packet transmission or not.